 Day said at the time, that if “something really lovely” came along, and was in Carmel, she might make another movie.

-At age 52, Doris Day married for the fourth and last time in April 1976, to 10-years-younger restaurant maitre d' Barry Comden.
+At age 52, Doris Day married for the fourth and last time in April 1976, to 10-years-younger restaurant maitre d’ Barry Comden.
 Barry Comden and Doris Day bought a home near Carmel-by-the-Sea in 1978 (according to the Los Angeles Times), where Day had first walked on the beach with Louis Jourdan while filming their movie Julie (1954).
-Day still lives near Carmel today on an 11-acre estate.
+Day was still living near Carmel on an 11-acre estate when she died..

 Doris Day’s overwhelming love of dogs and pets eventually scuppered the marriage; according to Comden he always came second to her 14 dogs (at the time), and they divorced in 1981.
 Barry Comden died from heart failure in May 2009.

 Day would go on to found and fund more animal-related charities, and in her early 60’s hosted 26 episodes of an animal-related talk show Doris Day’s Best Friends (1985-1986).
 Day became a grandmother in May 1983 when her son Terry Melcher and his wife Terese had their son Ryan Melcher.
 Doris and Terry Melcher became part-owners of the historic Cypress Inn in Carmel-by-the-Sea in 1988, and made it a pet-friendly hotel (dogs and cats).
 Below, Gary Collins interviewed Doris Day in 1985 about her Doris Day’s Best Friends series (video is not perfect in quality!)